 Answered by SeekersGuidance Answers Service

-I pray that you are in the best of health and faith, insha’Allah.
+I pray this finds you in the best of health and spirits.

 SeekersGuidance Answers Service